voxeet/voxeet-sdk-ios/README.md

 ## Initialize the Voxeet SDK
+Two methods are currently available to initialize the SDK:
+- Set the API keys in the app
+- Use an OAuth2 server to provide the keys

 ### `initialize`
-Initializes the SDK with your Voxeet user information.
+Initialize the SDK with your Voxeet user information.

 #### Parameters
 -   `consumerKey` **String** - The consumer key for your app from [your developer account dashboard](https://developer.voxeet.com).